Thomas, 2nd Earl of Lancaster: Early life and, marriage

-Career
+Earl of Lancaster

-On reaching full age he became hereditary sheriff of Lancashire, but spent most of the next ten years fighting for Edward I in Scotland, leaving the shrievalty in the care of deputies.
+On reaching full age, he became hereditary sheriff of Lancashire.
+However, he spent most of the next ten years fighting for Edward I in Scotland, leaving the shrievalty in the care of deputies.
 He was present at the Battle of Falkirk in 1298 as part of Edward I's wing of the army.

 He served in the coronation of his cousin, King Edward II of England, on 25 February 1308, carrying Curtana, the sword of Edward the Confessor.
 At the beginning of the king's reign, Lancaster openly supported Edward, but as the conflict between the king and the nobles wore on, Lancaster's allegiances changed.
-He despised the royal favourite, Piers Gaveston, who mocked him as "the Fiddler", and swore revenge when Gaveston demanded that the king dismiss one of Lancaster's retainers.
+He despised the royal favourite, Piers Gaveston, who mocked him as "the Fiddler" and swore revenge when Gaveston demanded that the king dismiss one of Lancaster's retainers.

 Lancaster was one of the Lords Ordainers who demanded the banishment of Gaveston and the establishment of a baronial oligarchy.
 His private army helped separate the king and Gaveston, and Lancaster was one of the "judges" who convicted Gaveston and saw him executed in 1312.

 After the disaster at Bannockburn in 1314, Edward submitted to Lancaster, who in effect became ruler of England.
-He attempted to govern for the next four years, but was unable to keep order or prevent the Scots from raiding and retaking territory in the North.
-In 1318 his popularity with the barons declined and he was persuaded "to accept a diminished authority."
+He attempted to govern for the next four years, but could not keep order or prevent the Scots from raiding and retaking territory in the North.
+In 1318, his popularity with the barons declined, and he was persuaded "to accept a diminished authority."